 Fortunately, Sherwin’s gotten A LOT better.
 He grew up, we grew up, we got to know and trust each other.
 And yes, he’s still a lot of work, but at this point, his delightful aspects outweigh the burdensome ones.
 And now that I actually have time to think again, one thing I’ve been thinking about is what Sherwin exemplifies.

-- Love without reservation.
+Love without reservation.
 In modern American life, so many are practiced in guarding their hearts, protecting themselves from being too vulnerable for fear of being hurt or disappointed.
 Sherwin only knows how to love one way: unconditionally, without reservation.
 As prideful humans, this is hard to do.
 Many just give as much as they’ve been given, nothing more.
 And yet, loving without reservation is the key to allowing your heart to grow.
 Loving unconditionally is the only path to true love.
 And in writing, I find that I gravitate towards writers who are generous and openhearted, those who treat their characters (even the most flawed of the bunch) with compassion and understanding, rather than harsh judgment.
-Love is truly the greatest gift any of us can give and receive, and this little guy seems to have an endless supply of love to give.
+I think of R.J.
+Palacio’s “The Julian Chapter,” which is a companion novella to her amazing book, “Wonder.”
+The Julian Chapter is entirely devoted to redeeming the bully of the story, Julian.
+This book made me cry — it was written with such tenderness for a character whom everyone villified.
+Anyway, love is truly the greatest gift any of us can give and receive, and Sherwin seems to have an endless supply of love to give.
 I have never seen so many people smile and laugh in my presence as when this little guy is in tow (and I think I’m already pretty charming ;).